neams-th-coe/cardinal/doc/content/tutorials/triso.md

 - Establish coupling between OpenMC and MOOSE for nested universe OpenMC models
 - Couple OpenMC solves in units of centimeters with MOOSE solves in units of meters
+- Use a different heat source mesh than a coupled MOOSE application
+- Repeat the same mesh tally several times throughout the OpenMC domain
+- Apply temperature feedback from homogenized thermal-hydraulics models

 This tutorial describes how to use Cardinal to perform temperature and heat source coupling of OpenMC and MOOSE for modeling fuel pebbles in a lattice.